FlameNutrition/flame-coach-web/CONTRIBUTING.md

 ## Code review process

-Right now we don't have a code review process because this is a quite new opensource project.
-Please be aware of it and try to be pacient after the pull request submission.
+We still don't have a code review process because this is quite a new open-source project.
+Please be aware of it and be patient after the pull request submission.